Top 5 3rd Quarter Trades of FI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FIRST FINANCIAL CORP /IN/ bought 1,706 shares of ARCA:VO for a total holding of 10,781.
-The trade had a 0.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+FINANCIAL CONSULATE, INC reduced their investment in ARCA:SPYG by 284,181 shares.
+The trade had a 6.99% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.14.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 15.91 and a price-book ratio of 2.57.
+In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 20.85 and a price-book ratio of 6.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 21.61 and a price-book ratio of 6.23.
+In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 17.67 and a price-book ratio of 3.32.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.